egg5154/MolSculptor/README.md

 ```

-The downloading time depends on your Internet speed, approximately ranging from 0.5 to 1 hour.
+The download may take 30-60 minutes depending on your connection speed.
 ## Molsculptor's current capabilities
-The test cases in our paper are saved in [cases](./cases), including three dual-target inhibitor design tasks and one PI3K selective inhibitor design task.
+The test cases in our paper are saved in [cases](./cases):
 ### Dual-target inhibitor lead optimization
 We tested the molecular optimization capability for MolSculptor in three dual-target inhibitor design tasks:
 * c-Jun N-terminal kinase 3 and Glycogen synthase kinase-3 beta (JNK3/GSK3beta)